Mini-Conf/Mini-Conf/README.md

 5) *Scripts* <a href="https://github.com/Mini-Conf/Mini-Conf/tree/master/scripts">`scripts/`</a>

-Contains additional preprocessing to add visualizations and recommendations to the conference.
+Contains additional preprocessing to add visualizations, recommendations, schedules to the conference.

+6) For importing calendars as schedule see [scripts/README_Schedule.md](https://github.com/Mini-Conf/Mini-Conf/blob/master/scripts/README_Schedule.md)

 ### Example

-Mini-Conf successfully hosted <a href="https://iclr.cc/virtual_2020">ICLR 2020</a> a virtual conference with 6000 participants.
+Mini-Conf was design to host <a href="https://iclr.cc/virtual_2020">ICLR 2020</a> a virtual conference with 6000 participants.

+### Acknowledgements

+MiniConf was built by [Hendrik Strobelt](http://twitter.com/hen_str) and [Sasha Rush](http://twitter.com/srush_nlp).

+Thanks to Darren Nelson for the original design sketches.
+Shakir Mohamed, Martha White, Kyunghyun Cho, Lee Campbell, and Adam White for planning and feedback.
+Hao Fang, Junaid Rahim, Jake Tae, Yasser Souri, Soumya Chatterjee, and Ankshita Gupta for contributions.